YeasinSE/Mystical-STD/scanner-bearer-infrastructure-node/README.md

   - `Enhanced Code Quality:` With its streamlined scanning workflow, the infrastructure helps organizations identify and address code quality issues early in the development process, leading to higher-quality software products.

+ - `Error Handling with Redis Pub/Sub:` In the event of system errors during scanning, the infrastructure publishes error messages to Redis using the publish/subscribe (Pub/Sub) model.
+This allows for efficient error handling and troubleshooting, ensuring timely resolution of deployment issues.

 `Note:` Mystical Bearer infrastructure was not tested now. if any one have bearer cloud access you can test this infrastructure OR you can share credential with me.